cf401/songr/README.md

 - in src/main/resources/application.properties
 - add your unique postgres login and password.

+## for basic functionality go to:
+- navigate on a browser to : http://localhost:8080/
+- You will see the root!
+- navigate on a browser to : http://localhost:8080/sayHello
+- It will say hello!
+- navigate on a browser to : http://localhost:8080/capitalize/{message here}
+- Any message you type will be capitalized.
+- navigate on a browser to : http://localhost:8080/reverse/{mirror this}
+- anything you type will be reversed, by word.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->